fgero/dhcpv6-mod/README.md

 ```
 </details><br>

-In that output you asked and got a /56 prefix (7 bytes), like [2a01:xxxx:xxx:xx](#)00:, and the 8th byte (00) is reserved by your router/box, you can use 01 to FF (254 subnets of /64)
+In that output, valid for Orange, we can see that you asked and got a /56 prefix (7 bytes), like [2a01:xxxx:xxx:xx](#)00:, and the 8th byte (00) is reserved by your router/box, you can use 01 to FF (254 subnets of /64)

-If this does not work, you can try to reset both DHCP v4 and v6 sequences :
+If this does not work, you can try to reset both DHCP v4 and v6 sequences, and look for the result again :

 ```bash
 killall udhcpc odhcp6c